GrimReaperG/exercises/visualization.md

 #### Extra credit

 Fulfill as much of the criteria from the other role as possible: designers, implement a responsive webpage of your design.
 Front-end engineers, include some of the requested design elements in your webpage.

+## Evaluation Criteria

+You will be primarily evaluated on the following points:

+- How complete the design is
+- How well the design fulfills the requirements of the exercise
+- Overall design

+Good luck!